-Technology Lead and Project Set Lead for a research area titled "Information and Communication Technologies for Distributed Energy Resources (DER) and Demand Response (DR)" at the Electric Power Research Institute (EPRI).
-Key goals and future states include a flexible distribution system architecture where DER can be included in a variety of system architectures including the enfolding of third party resources and customer-
+Technology Lead and Project Set Lead for a research at the Electric Power Research Institute (EPRI) to enable a flexible distribution system architecture where DER can be included in a variety of system architectures including the enfolding of third party resources and customer-

-At the Electric Power Research Institute (EPRI) Power Delivery and Utilization group, Gale was the Project Manager in EPRI's Smart Grid Demonstration Initiative.
+Gale was the Project Manager in a Smart Grid Demonstration Initiative.
 This was a 7-

 Mr. Horst authored the whitepaper "Concepts to Enable Advancement of Distributed Energy Resources" which has been utilized as a concept guide in current utility technology initiatives.
 This paper discribes a shift focus toward enabling technology and communication to focus on motivation in lieu of commands and information to enable independent development of smart grid products.